 Please shut off your phone and other electronic devices during class.
 Research has shown that being interrupted by a mobile phone disrupts attention for more than ten minutes.
 Therefore, I request that you turn off notifications during class engagement time unless you have a compelling reason to keep them on.

-Nursing mothers and (quiet ) children are welcome in the classroom.
+Nursing parents and (quiet ) children are welcome in the classroom.
 If you need an accommodation due to caregiving responsibilities, please contact me so we can discuss.

 I’m not perfect: please contact me with suggestions for how I can improve.